Shawn Huang

 Shawn Huang Wei Zhong (né Ingkiriwang; born 19 July 1982) is a Singaporean politician.
 A member of the People's Action Party (PAP), he has been the Member of Parliament (MP) for the Taman Jurong division of West Coast–Jurong West Group Representation Constituency (GRC) since 2025.
 He had previously represented the Jurong Spring division of Jurong GRC between 2020 and 2025.

 Huang has also been serving as Senior Parliamentary Secretary with the Ministry of Manpower and Ministry of Finance since 2025.
 Prior to entering politics, he served as an F-16 fighter pilot in the Singaporean Air Force (RSAF) between 2000 and 2018.
 He has also been a director at Tasek Jurong, a charity organisation, since 2014.

 Early life and education

-Huang graduated with a Bachelor of Science in aeronautical engineering from the United States Air Force Academy in 2006.
+Huang completed his Secondary school education at Catholic High School, Singapore.
+He graduated with a Bachelor of Science in aeronautical engineering from the United States Air Force Academy in 2006.
 In 2015, he was awarded the Lee Kuan Yew Scholarship.